- Register your app on App Store Connect

 When a new Flutter app is created, a placeholder icon set is created.
 This step covers replacing these placeholder icons with your app’s icons:

-- Review the iOS App Icon guidelines.
+- Review the macOS App Icon guidelines.

 - In the Xcode project navigator, select